Full title:

 Co-authorship affected in proxemic relationships between spectator and artwork.
 The embodied mind in aesthetic experiences, embodied simulation.

 In this research piece I explored what role spatial/physical distance plays in an audience’s psychological and emotional response to art during an aesthetic experience.
 Drawing on empirical research, I then led a practical experiment of my own.
-Afterwards, I analysed data based on personal observations and feedback from questionnaires.
+Afterwards, I analysed data based on personal observations and feedback from participants' questionnaires.

 Participants were divided into three types of groups.